The Construction Industry Scheme (CIS) is a system ran by HMRC specifically for self employed sub contractors in the construction sector.

 The personal allowance and your tax deductible expenses are both major factors in determining how much CIS tax you can have refunded.

-Our free to use CIS tax rebate calculator is here to help you estimate what you can claim back from HMRC.
+Our free to use CIS tax rebate calculator is here to help you estimate what you might be able to claim back from HMRC.

 To complete your CIS tax return you’ll need information on all of your income and outgoings.